What is card sorting and why is it important to your site’s UX?

 Just because you assume that people will find the ’Fruit and Vegetables’ subcategory under a ‘Fresh’ category, it doesn’t mean people won’t also go looking under ‘Frozen’.

 Card sorting is also simple to arrange, the materials needed are cheap to produce and it doesn’t take too long.

 What are the disadvantages of card sorting?

-According to Boxes and Arrows, there are a few things to be wary of when running card sorting:
+There are a few things to be wary of when running card sorting:

 - Naturally the results can vary wildly from person to person, or group to group.
 Much like any user testing, there’s no guarantee of consistency.
 But it can give you a solid foundation to build your IA.

 - Although the test itself can be quick, the analysis can be time consuming.

 - All the participants have are the surface details of the content (a title or headline for a webpage) they won’t necessarily know what the content is about or understand any nuance between cards – especially if its a niche subject.
 Bear this in mind when looking for participants.

 How do I set-up a card sorting test?